holy-angel-university/databank/uk-gender-pay-gap-2018-2023/README.md

 [![Dataset Link Badge](https://img.shields.io/badge/datasets-uk_gender_pay_gap-%23FFF8C9?style=for-the-badge)](https://github.com/cogxen/datasets/blob/main/market-size-of-evs/datasets/)

-This dataset is from the [UK Gender Pay Gap 2018-2023](https://www.kaggle.com/datasets/umerhaddii/uk-gender-pay-gap-data-2018-2023) on [Kaggle](https://www.kaggle.com/).

 ## Dataset Contents

 This dataset currently contains data collected by the Gender Pay Gap Service for the 2018 to 2023 reporting years.
 More data will be added as it becomes available.